buyallmemes/blog-api/posts/20240422-testing-guideline.md

 This is one of the most common misconceptions.
 Somehow "unit" is commonly interpreted as "a method" or even worse — "a line of code."
 And so unit testing becomes method testing, line testing, etc.
-This is very one-denominational are crude.
+This is very one-dimensional and crude.
 Yes, it's important for every method and every line of code to be tested, but it should also make sense in the grand schema of things.